 While the first three wells demonstrated a range of oil and gas shows, an economic petroleum system has not been successfully demonstrated to date in the Kavango Basin.
-Potential petroleum systems for the Damara Fold and Thrust Belt may occur in the Otavi and Mulden Groups and will likely be dry gas with some potential for gas liquids.
-The recently drilled Makandina 8-2 well captured gas samples from the pre-Karoo section.
+Potential petroleum systems for the Damara Fold and Thrust Belt may occur in the Otavi and Mulden Groups and will likely be gas for the deeper Otavi section with some potential for gas liquids.
+The Mulden section has a higher chance of discovering oil than gas compared to the Otavi section based on a recent study by CVA Engineering.
+Recently, geochemical analysis of the maturity of samples from the pre-Karoo section of the Makandina 8-2 well indicated a lower maturity value than earlier estimates, increasing the probability of liquid hydrocarbons.
 As presented in mud gas isotope and compositional analysis reports prepared by GeoMark Research, Ltd., the samples contained thermogenic gas (also known as methane) and some limited hydrocarbon gas liquids.